 Sapra earned a PhD in Business Administration in 2000 from the University of Minnesota and then joined the Chicago Booth faculty in 2000.

-Sapra is an accomplished runner who has competed in numerous marathons.
+Sapra is an accomplished runner who has competed in over twenty marathons.

 ||Accounting and Financial Analysis II